akhil-kumar-donthi/MAP-of-MTC-and-DTAP-of-MTC/README.md

 As a Software Developer To develop both Applications at least it takes around 4 to 6 Months.
 For only DTAP it might be done in 2 to 3 Months.

+I hope these Innovations are leads towards Digital India.
+This project is related to Government of India and World too.
+If my thesis is feasible in both Technically and Practically.
+Then I would like to be part of the Development team.

 If you have any queries please contact me.